WillPeyer/WPeyerPortfolio22/README.md

 ## [Sky Skirmish](https://github.com/WillPeyer/SkySkirmish)

+This was my biggest project to date.
 My second year in iOS app development has been where I really started to begin my iOS programming journey.
-I've paired up with two other people to develop "Sky Skirmish".
-You can check out the repository if you are interested.
+I paired up with two other people to develop "Sky Skirmish", and you can check out the repository if you are interested.
+It's a simple bullet-hell type shooter with enemy flight paths and a helicopter that shoots at the player.
+It was a huge undertaking and I am very proud of the result.

 ## [Apple Finder](https://github.com/WillPeyer/Apple-Finder)